What is a pharmacy benefit manager (PBM)?

 PBM pricing models.

-Traditional PBM model.
+1. Traditional PBM model.

 Traditional PBM models, like the Big 3, have long been the standard in pharmacy benefit management.
-However, their opaque practices, hidden fees, and profit-driven incentives have come under scrutiny for inflating drug costs.
+However, their opaque practices, hidden fees and profit-driven incentives have come under scrutiny for inflating drug costs.

-Transparent PBM model.
+2. Transparent PBM model.

-Transparent PBMs emerged as a response to widespread criticism of the traditional PBM model, which has been opaque about pricing, rebates, and fees.
+Transparent PBMs emerged as a response to widespread criticism of the traditional PBM model, which has been opaque about pricing, rebates and fees.
 This lack of transparency created mistrust, leading to the demand for a model that allowed clients to see the full financial picture of their pharmacy benefit plans.
-Transparent PBMs address these concerns by offering more visibility into how money flows through the pharmacy benefit process.

-Pass-through PBM model.
+3. Pass-through PBM model.

-Pass-through PBMs ensure that all cost savings, rebates, and negotiated discounts flow directly to the client without being retained by the PBM.
+Pass-through PBMs ensure that all cost savings, rebates and negotiated discounts flow directly to the client without being retained by the PBM.
 This model was created in response to practices that inflate pharmacy spend, like spread pricing in traditional PBMs.

 While pass-through PBMs aim to provide transparency and improve value by returning all savings to employers, many operate as hybrids, limiting their actual transparency and cost savings.
-Their focus on price alone and potential channel steering reduce their effectiveness in truly lowering overall healthcare costs for employers.
+Their focus on price alone and potential channel steering may reduce their effectiveness in truly lowering overall healthcare costs for employers.

-Aligned PBM model.
+4. Aligned PBM model.

 Aligned PBMs go beyond transparent and pass-through models and align their operations with the employer’s goals.
-To be fully aligned, every initiative of the PBM must serve the employer’s needs, which are usually to lower costs, give their teams high-quality benefits, and improve health outcomes for their populations.
+To be fully aligned, every initiative of the PBM must serve the employer’s needs, which are usually to lower costs, give their teams high-quality benefits and improve health outcomes for their populations.

 These PBMs provide transparent contracts and avoid conflicts of interest, like owning pharmacies or manufacturing their own costly biosimilars.

-Aligned PBMs are the most effective choice for employers, offering total cost transparency and a commitment to health outcomes.
+Aligned solutions are the most effective choice for employers, offering total cost transparency and a commitment to health outcomes.
 With no conflicts from pharmacy ownership, they deliver real cost savings and improved care for employees.

-Pros and cons of PBMs for employers.
+Pros and cons of pharmacy benefit management for employers.

 PBMs promise to simplify administration and control pharmacy spending.
 When operating transparently with aligned incentives, they can deliver significant value.
 However, many plan sponsors are dissatisfied with their PBM contracts, highlighting significant drawbacks to certain models.